 Important note: You cannot apply to both CRCC Asia and Intern China.

 To find out more about the programme and to apply, please click here.
 The deadline to submit your application is 12 December 2019 at 23:59 (BST).

 For enquiries, please contact us.

-Applications for the 2019 Amgen Scholars Program in Japan are now online.
+Applications for the 2020 Amgen Scholars Program in Japan will go online.
 Note that applicants do not need to currently attend one of the Japan host institutions to participate.
 In fact, Amgen Scholars have represented over 500 colleges and universities to date.

 For the Japan Program click on flyer.

 The Argonne National Laboratory, US is seeking highly motivated and energetic undergraduate students for the 2020 summer internship and part-time work experience programs.
 Based just outside of Chicago, Argonne is a multidisciplinary science and engineering research centre, where teams of world-class researchers work alongside experts from industry, academia and other government laboratories to address vital national challenges in clean energy, environment, technology and national security.

 Over the years, Argonne has supported thousands of students in their explorations of STEM research careers; provided access to cutting-edge research facilities and fostered relationships with world-class scientists all within 30 miles of the third largest city in the country.